vmx/cbindgen-expand-dep-bug/README.md

 cbindgen-expand-dep-bug
 =======================

-This is a minimal example for reproducing Bug #384.
+This is a minimal example for reproducing [Bug #384].

 If you run `cargo build`, then the `bindings.h` will look like this: